 Goldenrods are our most important native perennial, hosting 122 species of Lepidoptera in central Ohio, including the camouflaged looper and brown-hooded owlet moths (pictured above).
-Hundreds of small, yellow flowers appear in late summer and last into fall, providing an important late-nectar fuel source for migrating monarchs.
-Its common name describes the graceful, arching stems, which are bluish-purple in color.
-It prefers light shade and grows in a wide range of well-drained soils.
-Blue-stem is a wonderful addition to smaller gardens because it’s not as large or aggressive as most goldenrods, and it adds bold color to shadier areas.
+Hundreds of small, yellow flowers appear in late summer and last into fall, providing an important late-season fuel source for migrating monarchs.
+Solidago caesia's common name describes the plant's graceful, arching stems, which are bluish purple in color.
+This species will grow in full sun to light shade and a wide range of well-drained soils, from loamy to poor.
+Blue-stem is a wonderful addition to smaller gardens because it tends to clump rather than aggressively spread, and it adds bold color to shadier areas.
+The genus name comes from the Latin words solidus, meaning "whole," and ago, meaning "to make," in reference to the medicinal healing properties of some species plants.
+Caesia translates to "light blue."

-Goldenrods are often mistakenly blamed as the cause of hay fever--an allergic reaction to wind-borne pollen.
-But they, and most native wildflowers, do not have wind-borne pollen.
+Goldenrods are often mistakenly blamed as the cause of hay fever, which is an allergic reaction to wind-borne pollen.
+But goldenrods, and most native wildflowers, do not have wind-borne pollen.
 Instead, the pollen is moved from bloom to bloom by bees, butterflies, and other pollinators.

 Plant Characteristics: